Journalists in the state claim the Bhupesh Baghel government is more willing to slap cases against them for critical reportage.

 All talk and no walk

-In 2018, the Congress claimed that it would to protect journalists if it came to power in Chhattisgarh.
+In 2018, the Congress claimed that it would introduce a law to protect journalists if it came to power in Chhattisgarh.
 It won the election and in 2019, when local journalists did not hear about the law for a year, they staged a protest.
-The government moved swiftly and to draft the law, headed by a retired Supreme Court judge.
+The government moved swiftly and a committee was set up to draft the law, headed by a retired Supreme Court judge.
 The judge, Aftab Alam, spoke to journalists to collect suggestions, but once again, as 2020 dawned, officials went silent.
 After Shukla was attacked later that year, the state government claimed that the draft would be tabled in the assembly in the coming season.
 That has not happened in two years.

 An official in the Chhattisgarh government told Newslaundry that the law to protect journalists is not delayed but is under review as the due process requires.
 “It is currently in a committee of senior secretaries,” the official said.
 “After which it will go to the cabinet.
 We're following the process.
 It will be introduced in the legislative assembly in the coming session.”